aznxluvlyguy4u/wiki1/Home.md

 DATABASE_PASSWORD=<PASSWORD>
 ```

-#### Remote deploying
+#### Remote

+In order to pass environment variables to remote on a deploy task we utilise a _properties.json_ file.

 - Make sure the [Serverless NPM package](https://serverless.com) is installed

-- Create a _properties.json_ file containing environment variables in the _root_ of a any (server less) function module of the following structure:
+- Create a _properties.json_ file containing environment variables in the _root_ of a any (serverless) function module (thus not in _core_) of the following structure:

 ```json
 {